Gymnastics abuse scandal: Maggie Nichols reveals she is 'Athlete A'

-Elite gymnast Maggie Nichols revealed Tuesday that she is "Athlete A" — the first to report sexual abuse by team doctor Larry Nassar to USA Gymnastics — and blasted the organization for not doing more to stop him from assaulting more young women.
+Elite gymnast Maggie Nichols revealed Tuesday that she is "Athlete A" — the first to report sexual abuse by team doctor Larry Nassar to USA Gymnastics — and blasted the organization for responding faster or doing more to stop him from assaulting more young women.

+In a response, USA Gymnastics said in a statement that after a private investigator it hired interviewed Nichols and a second gymnast it did not have "a reasonable suspicion that sexual abuse had occurred."

+The organization said it did not contact the FBI until after an interview with a third victim — five weeks after the first report.

-Nichols, who was a top contender for the 2016 Olympic team before an injury, said the abuse and Nassar's grooming of her began when she was 15 years old and experiencing back problems during a training camp at the famed Karolyi Ranch.
+Nichols, who was a top contender for the 2016 Olympic team before an injury sidelined her, said the abuse and Nassar's grooming of her began when she was 15 years old and experiencing back problems during a training camp at the famed Karolyi Ranch in Texas.

 "I trusted what he was doing at first, but then he started touching me in places I really didn’t think he should.
 He didn’t have gloves on and he didn’t tell me what he was doing.
 There was no one else in the room and I accepted what he was doing because I was told by adults that he was the best doctor and he could help relieve my pain," Nichols said in a statement.